jdkhbots/csvRowBlot/README.md

 <h1>Description:</h1>

 The csvRowBlot Python-based project developed to facilitate the manipulation and refining of data within CSV (Comma-Separated Values) files.
 What initially stemmed from a client's request to extract data based on specific genders has evolved into a comprehensive tool capable of filtering rows based on multiple criteria, including gender.
+The blot.py file is only gender specific.
+But the blotmore.py file allows the user to choose what to take out and what to create a new file with, it is more flexible and easy to use.

 <h2>Key Features:</h2>